xmartlabs/xl-blog/blogs/stakeholder-alignment-in-enterprise-digital-projects.md

 ## Conclusion

-When dealing with large teams, stakeholder alignment emerges as a defining element for successful projects.
+When dealing with large teams, stakeholder alignment is a defining element for successful projects.
 This entails not only understanding the multitude of internal stakeholders but actively shaping consensus through strategic methodologies like inception decks.

 Mitigating the risks of misalignment proves vital, as the ripple effects impact product delivery speed and organizational cohesion.
 However, the benefits are profound—from shared ownership and accelerated timelines to the forging of a clear roadmap.